 SSH authentication is a multi-step process where the client and server negotiate which authentication methods are available and acceptable.
 This error appears after the SSH protocol handshake completes but authentication fails at the application level.
-The server has either rejected all authentication attempts (publickey, password, keyboard-interactive, etc.) or disabled authentication methods that you're trying to use.
-When SSH says "no more authentication methods to try," it means it cannot offer any additional credentials to the server.
+The server has either rejected all authentication attempts (publickey, password, keyboard-interactive, etc.) or only allows methods the client cannot satisfy.
+When SSH says "No more authentication methods to try," it means the client has run out of credentials to offer the server: every key it had was rejected, and no other enabled method (such as password) was available to fall back on.

-Use verbose SSH mode to see what authentication methods the server is offering:
+Use verbose SSH mode to see what authentication methods the server is offering and which keys your client is trying:

 ssh -v [email protected]Look for lines like: